120 Pounds

 Q: Why does the US use pounds while most of the world uses kilograms?**

 Historical reasons.
-That's why the US stuck with the imperial system after independence, while most other countries adopted the metric system during the French Revolution.
+The US stuck with the imperial system after independence, while most other countries adopted the metric system during the French Revolution.
 It's one of those things that's just stuck — like measuring distance in feet or temperature in Fahrenheit.

 Q: At what point should I switch from estimating to using the exact formula?

 When accuracy affects outcomes.
-So cooking?
+Cooking?
 Estimate.
-Shipping freight?
-Calculate.
+Practically speaking, shipping freight?
+Because of that, calculate.
 Medical contexts?
-Always use the precise conversion (1 lb = 0.45359237 kg).
+In practice, always use the precise conversion (1 lb = 0.
+45359237 kg).
 The stakes matter.

 The Bottom Line